Growth Experiment Prompts for Designing and Reading A/B Tests

 11. Multi-arm prioritization

 I have 8 experiment ideas and 1 traffic source.
-Below: each idea.
-Rank by ICE (impact / confidence / ease).
-Identify which 2 to run first and why.
-Note any that can run in parallel without interference.
+Below is each idea.
+Score by ICE (Impact x Confidence x Ease), show the math, and pick the 2 to run first with reasons.
+Flag any pair that can run in parallel without interfering, and any that would split traffic too thin to reach power.

 {paste}